delingren/walle_2/firmware.md

 ## Main

 The firmware is relatively straight-forward.
 One thing worth mentioning is animation.
 When we recieve a command, such as turning the head, we want the operation to be rather smooth.
 So, instead of setting the position immediately, we animate the transition to the target position.
-This also applies to the speed of the motors as well as the brightness of the LEDs.
+Animation is also needed to create breathing patterns in the eyes.
+This also applies to the speed of the motors so that they accelerate and decelarate smoothly.
 So I am defining an `Animatable` class and keep a list of ongoing animations at any moment.

-Then I have three kinds of animations.
+Then I have these kinds of animations.
-1. Linear transition to a target state over a duration.
+1. Linear transition to a target value over a specified duration.
-1. Instantly transition to a target state.
+1. Linear transition to a target value at at specified speed.
+1. Offset by a specified increment over a specified duration.
+1. Transition to a target value asap.
 1. Maintain a constant value for a duration.

 We can of course define other types of animations.
 But this list should be enough for this simple application.
 Every time we execute `loop()`, i.e. in each frame, we update all the animation status.